fbpx ...

 What Dan wanted:

-• A name that felt personal, friendly, and easy to trust
+• A personal, friendly name that customers could trust

-• His first name in the URL for connection and memorability
+• A domain that included his first name for better connection and memorability

-• We also walked him through the pros and cons of different domain endings (TLDs)
+• The domain kept his name front and center, and we also explained the pros and cons of different domain endings (TLDs):

-• .io = mostly for tech startups, not HVAC
+• .io = more suitable for tech startups than HVAC businesses

 Case Study: Bowie Breeze HVAC